sophiango/weather-travel-assistant-mcp/README.md

 # 🌦️ Gemini Weather Travel Assistant (MCP Demo)

-This project demonstrates how to build a Minimal Context Protocol (MCP)-enabled app using:
+This project demonstrates how to build a Model Context Protocol (MCP) using:

 - 🌐 OpenWeatherMap public API
 - 🧠 Gemini (Google Generative AI)